Northgate Mall (North Carolina): Changes In Retail Landscape

 On January 4, 2017, Macy's announced it was closing its Northgate location following a disappointing holiday shopping season.
 The closure was part of a company-wide effort to improve profitability and reduce its brick-and-mortar footprint.
-Following the announcement, mall officials have begun working on a new master plan to transform Northgate from primarily retail space to accommodate multiple uses, including office space, fitness, entertainment, and seasonal operations.
-The former Macy's space was sold to Duke Health in December 2017, which will house its administrative offices and additional medical clinics.
+Following the announcement, mall officials began working on a new master plan to transform Northgate from primarily retail space to accommodate multiple uses, including office space, fitness, entertainment, and seasonal operations.
+The former Macy's space was sold to Duke Health in December 2017 to house administrative offices and additional medical clinics.

 In June 2018, Sears sold its Northgate store to Northwood Investors, a real estate investment firm based in Colorado.
-A lease back agreement was signed to keep Sears in business for the time being, which includes the main store and a Sears Auto Center nearby.
+A lease back agreement was signed to keep Sears in business for the time being, which included the main store and a Sears Auto Center nearby.
 In addition, Northwood also collected two large promissory notes owned by Northgate Associates valued for a total of $62 million.
 In October of that year, Northwood moved toward foreclosure proceedings against the mall's owners.
 On December 14, Northgate Associates sold the mall to Northwood for $34.5 million, in an attempt to avoid foreclosure.
-This arrangement will allow operations to continue as normal for the time being.
+This arrangement allowed the mall to continue to operate.

 On December 28, 2018, it was announced that Sears would be closing as part of a plan to close 80 stores nationwide.
 The store shut down in March 2019.
 The former Sears store served as a large statewide hurricane shelter during Hurricane Dorian in September 2019.

 Closure

 On May 4, 2020, it was announced that the Northgate Mall would be closing permanently, citing the impact of the COVID-19 pandemic as a primary reason.
 There are pending plans to demolish the old mall.
+From August 23-25, 2024, a "Thunderdome 5" Airsoft event was held inside the mall.